dave1010/taskthere/README.md

 # To Do There

 A simple location-based to do list manager.
-Currently in development; not suitable for everyday use.
+Currently beta quality.

 Demo: http://dave1010.github.com/to-do-there/